Son Of Accused College Cheater Jane Buckingham Says ‘I’m Sorry’

-Jack Buckingham, the son of marketing executive, Jane Buckingham is going against legal advice to make a statement about the college cheating scandal which finds his mother charged, and himself and his sister “unknowingly involved” in the matter.
+Jack Buckingham, the son of marketing executive Jane Buckingham, is going against legal advice to make a statement about the college cheating scandal which finds his mother charged, and himself and his sister “unknowingly involved” in the matter.

-Jack Buckingham spoke exclusively to The Hollywood Reporter to says he’s sorry, and tell the world that he knows there are people who are much more deserving of a spot at an exclusive school.
-Buckingham says he was advised to stay quiet, but he feels he needs to at the very least apologize, and say that he didn’t know that his mother allegedly paid someone $50,000 to take the ACT exam in his place.
+Jack Buckingham spoke exclusively to The Hollywood Reporter to says he’s sorry and tell the world that he knows there are people who are much more deserving of a spot at an exclusive school.
+Buckingham says he was advised to stay quiet, but he feels he needs to at the very least apologize and say that he didn’t know that his mother allegedly paid someone $50,000 to take the ACT exam in his place.

 “I know there are millions of kids out there both wealthy and less fortunate who grind their a** off just to have a shot at the college of their dreams.
 I am upset that I was unknowingly involved in a large scheme that helps give kids who may not work as hard as others an advantage over those who truly deserve those spots.”